ramgautam06/Robotics_Software_Engineer/Build_My_World/README.md

 10. gazebo UdacityOffice.World

 **Summary**

 In this project two models,HumannoidRobot and Building, were created for the UdacityOffice world.
-The Gazebo world creates the welcome message using plugin and which can be printed on terminal.
+The Gazebo world creates the welcome message using plugin and which can be printed on the terminal.